-If you’re planning to buy new equipment, extend your business hours or enlarge or renovate your facility, your use of electricity could increase and it could then be to your advantage to switch to Rate M or G9.
-Don’t hesitate to contact our Business customer services at 1 800 463‑9900 for more information.
+If you’re planning to buy new equipment, extend your business hours or expand or renovate your facility, your use of electricity could increase and it could then be to your advantage to switch to Rate M or G9.
+Don’t hesitate to contact our business customer services at 1 800 463‑9900.

 Additional rate offerings